Trade Forex

 The Math Behind TSV: Simple But Powerful

-• For every candle or bar, compare its closing price to the previous period’s close.
+1. For each candle or bar, compare today’s closing price with the previous close.

-• If today’s close is higher, assign the day’s volume as positive.
+2. If the current close is higher, record the entire day’s volume as positive volume.

-• If today’s close is lower, assign the day’s volume as negative.
+3. If the current close is lower, assign that day’s volume as negative volume.

 Setting Up the TSV Indicator on Your Chart

-Many traders will overlay a moving average on the TSV line to help spot trend shifts early.
-For example, a cross of the TSV line above its moving average, especially when moving from negative to positive, can signal the start of a strong bullish move.
+To refine signals, many traders overlay a moving average on the TSV line.
+For example, when the TSV line crosses above its moving average from negative to positive, it often signals the start of a strong bullish trend.
+Conversely, a cross below may indicate selling pressure building.

 Reading TSV Signals: Practical Examples and Applications